mvishiu11/Speech2Text/README.md

 To use the Speech-to-Text API, you need the following:

-- Python 3.8 or higher
+- Python 3.11.5 (other versions might work as well, but were not tested)
 - FFmpeg (for audio processing)

 To set up the application: